Katrinn05/PlotScript/README.md

 ### Implementation Language
 The interpreter will be implemented in **C++**, using the following tools and libraries:
-- `to be determined` for rendering plots / images,
 - `ANTLR 4` for lexer and parser generation,
 - `Standard C++ STL` for data handling and execution logic.